chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ![Chef Infra Server](/images/automate/chef-server-page.png)

 The above image is the **Chef Server** page which contains all the Chef Infra Servers connected to the Chef Automate.
-The Chef Infra Servers listed are the ones which are already configured and added to the Chef Automate.
+The Chef Infra Servers listed are the ones that are already configured and added to the Chef Automate.
 To create a new Infra Server click [here](https://docs.chef.io/automate/infra_server/).

 To add the created Chef Server to the Infrastructure, click on **Add Chef Server** button.
 Refer to the image below: